EMIC - cost-efficient emergency intervention for collision mitigation

 • The Emergency Steer Assist using a stereo vision system in the VW Passat.

-During the coming months, the baseline driver model for the Collision Mitigation System will be extended.
-Furthermore, the sub-project “EMIC” will focus on performing development tests to finalize the function development.
+During the following months, the baseline driver model for the Collision Mitigation System have been extended.
+Furthermore, the sub-project �EMIC� have focused on performing development tests to finalize the function development.

 Update 1.0 (June 2011)